 As a toddler I called them “West Virginia potatoes.”
 They could be red potatoes or common white ones, but whatever the variety, I would wolf down boiled potatoes whenever we visited Wetzel County.
 At home in Ohio however, I was a picky child.
 I loved potatoes mashed or fried, or mashed and fried — shaped into a patty that Mom called a “potato cake.”
-But when presented with a plain boiled potato, I often left it untouched on my plate.
+I loved my mother’s version of potato soup and like every kid, homemade French fries, deep fried in oil, were a delightful treat.
+But when presented with a plain, easy to prepare, boiled potato, I often left it untouched on my plate.

 My mother tried everything to get me to eat her boiled potatoes.
 She cooked them no different than her mother did.
 It was a boiled potato after all.
 Cooking it was not a difficult skill to master.
-Why would her child eat her mother’s boiled potatoes but not her own?
-It wasn’t the water.
-I’d eat Ohio boiled potatoes if my Grandmother was there to cook them.
-Was there something different about the variety of potatoes Grandpa and Grandma grew that my pre-school palate could taste?
+Why would I eat lots of boiled potatoes at my Grandma’s dinner table in Smithfield, but not eat them when we were at home in Ohio?

-I never told Grandma what her secret ingredient was.
+I didn’t tell Grandma that her secret ingredient came out of the pepper shaker.
 After 20 years she believed that she had the magic.
-I gobbled down her boiled potato and reached for a second.
-She would always be “Gertie the potato whisperer.”
+I gobbled down her boiled potato and saw the happy sparkle in her eye when I asked to “pass the potatoes” for a second helping.